Chart Color Schemes

 Population

-Population growth drivers in Panania are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Panania are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for Panania, as of Nov 2025 its population is estimated at around 13,529.
-This reflects an increase of 22 people since the 2021 Census, which reported a population of 13,507.
-The change is inferred from AreaSearch's resident population estimate of 13,490 following examination of the latest ERP data release by ABS (June 2024), and an additional 79 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,848 persons per square kilometer, placing Panania in the upper quartile relative to national locations assessed by AreaSearch.
-Overseas migration contributed approximately 59.0% of overall population gains during recent periods for Panania.
+As of Nov 2025, Panania's population is estimated at around 14,536.
+This reflects an increase of 1,029 people since the 2021 Census, which reported a population of 13,507.
+The change was inferred from AreaSearch's estimation of resident population as 13,663 following examination of ABS' latest ERP data release (June 2024) and an additional 79 validated new addresses since the Census date.
+This level of population results in a density ratio of 3,060 persons per square kilometer, placing Panania in the upper quartile relative to national locations assessed by AreaSearch.
+Panania's growth rate of 7.6% since the 2021 census exceeded the SA4 region's growth rate of 7.5%.
+Overseas migration contributed approximately 59.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends indicate an increase just below the median of Australian statistical areas, with Panania expected to grow by 1,138 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 11.1% in total over the 17 years.
+Looking ahead, Panania is expected to increase by 1,141 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 3.4% in total over the 17 years.

 Frequently Asked Questions - Population